ptogias/dream-challenge-ehr/README.md

 The same preprocessing steps were applied in both training and inferring sets.

 #### XGBOOST parameter tuning
 Two XGBOOST models were trained in our last submission in round 3 extention with the best one achieving an AUROC score = 0.9372.
 In order to test one more scenario regarding model parameter tuning, we decided, in our final submission in the evaluation phase, to add a third one and see how that goes later on.
-For the selection of optimal nrounds, we separated again the existing training set to additional train / eval sets (93% / 7% respectively) based on the distribution of the target variable and used the new evaluation set for the selection of an optimal number of nrounds through XGBOOST's _watchlist_ feature.
+For the selection of optimal nrounds, we separated again the existing training set to additional train / eval sets (93% / 7% respectively) based on the distribution of the target variable and used the new evaluation set for the selection of an optimal number of nrounds through XGBOOST's _watchlist_ feature.<br/>

 | **1st model (3ext)** | **2nd model (3ext)** | **3rd model (eval)** |
 |--- | --- |--- |